 Love Language #5: Trust the Process

 Trust the process!
-It may take time to get there, but if you follow these 5 steps you will become the design whisperer and will have a long and successful relationship with your designer.
+It may take time to get there, but if you follow these 5 steps you will become the graphic designer whisperer and will have a long and successful relationship with your designer.

 Source: Perry, Russ.
 “THE FIVE LOVE LANGUAGES OF GRAPHIC DESIGNERS” Design Pickle Web.